Use UTM Parameters to Optimize Email Communication

 - Name – If you use govDelivery to communicate about specific initiatives, you may use the name to track the traffic that comes from bulletins in those campaigns.

-Each of these help pinpoint exactly how a website visitor reached you.
-The best part? govDelivery has the ability to help you track UTM parameters built right in.
+Simply, UTM parameters help pinpoint exactly how a website visitor reached you, so you know what messages and channels are working best.
+The best part?
+With a dedicated software, like govDelivery, the ability to track UTM parameters built right in.
 These can be at varying levels of granularity: at the account, bulletin, or link level.

 - Account Level: You can apply a source and a term, such as “govDelivery” and “bulletin,” to every link you send through the platform.
 Account level UTMs will tell you how many users access your website via any link on any bulletin.